ramdhanhdy/SchoolSyncV2/README.md

 - [Supabase](https://supabase.com/) for the backend infrastructure
 - [Gluestack UI](https://ui.gluestack.io/) for the component library
 - [Tailwind CSS](https://tailwindcss.com/) for the styling framework

-## 📞 Support

-For support, email support@schoolsync.id or join our Slack channel.

 ---